flojoy-ai/docs/docs/instruments-database/DAQ boards/Keysight-34980A/Keysight-34980A.md

 ---
-title: Connecting to Keysight 34980A by Keysight in Python
+title: Connecting to Keysight (Agilent) 34980A by Keysight (Agilent) in Python
-sidebar_label: Keysight 34980A
+sidebar_label: Keysight (Agilent) 34980A
-description: The Keysight 34980A Multifunction Switch/Measure unit is designed for R&D andmanufacturing test engineers who are working in design verification, automatedtest or data acquisition and are either looking to upgrade their existing systems orare in need of a new, cost-effective alternative
+description: The Keysight (Agilent) 34980A Multifunction Switch/Measure unit is designed for R&D andmanufacturing test engineers who are working in design verification, automatedtest or data acquisition and are either looking to upgrade their existing systems orare in need of a new, cost-effective alternative
 keywords: [daq boards, Keysight, QCodes]
 slug: /instruments-database/daq-boards/keysight/keysight-34980a
 image: https://res.cloudinary.com/dhopxs1y3/image/upload/w_600,q_auto,f_auto/e_bgremoval/v1692395588/Instruments/DAQ%20boards/Keysight-34980A/file.jpg